 You can also soak them in just plain water.

-Sugar - To offset the sour components in the salad.
+To offset the sour components in the salad.

-Optional toppings - Mozzarella, parmesan shavings, rocket leaves, chopped nuts, black pepper.
+Fresh mozzarella, parmesan shavings, rocket leaves, chopped nuts, black pepper.

 How to make Panzanella salad - Quick summary